aqwvinh/Basic_guideline_for_Machine_Learning/P. AB testing.md

 <br>It's what we are trying to measure.
 Example: for the conversion rate, we can set 1 if the user buys and 0 if not
 <br>Then it's easy to calculate the mean of each group

-D. Choose a **sample size**
+E. Choose a **sample size**

 We can use the *power analysis* to calculate the sample size, using python
 <br>We have to determine in advance:
 - Power of the test (probability of finding a statistical difference when there is actually one - usually set to 0.8)
 - Confidence: alpha = 5%
 - Effect size: how big of a difference we expect from the results?
-In this example, we can use 13% (old) and 15% (target)
+In this example, we can use 13% (old) and 15% (target).
+The effect size is independent of the sample size ==> it shows the **pratical significance** in the real world.
+The most common effect sizes are *Cohen's d* and *Pearson's r*.
+Cohen's d is designed for comparing two groups: d = (xbar1 - xbar2)/std.
+Multiple choices for std (from both groups or the std of the control group).
+Pearson's r ranges between -1 and 1 and  measures how much of the variability of one variable is determnied by the variability of the other variable

 ```